Skip to content

 3. Grate the lemon peel, then halve and squeeze the lemon.

-4. In a blender, first puree the basil leaves with the sugar water, then add lemon peel and yogurt.
+4. In a blender, first puree the basil leaves with the sugar water, then add lemon zest and yogurt.
 Add just enough lemon juice to create a smooth mixture.

-5. Pour this into a container and place it in the freezer for four hours.
+5. Pour this into a bowl and place it in the freezer for four hours.
 If you have time, stir occasionally for more creaminess.
-Preparation in an ice cream maker is also possible.
+You can also prepare it in an ice cream maker.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.